 When my students say to me, “You are able to say what I am trying to say” is when I’m proudest because that’s when I have helped them express themselves and reassured them that their ideas do have potential and that they have philosophical potential.
 And that’s why they usually talk freely in class and disagree with me freely.
 Because I listen to them and take them seriously and concentrate not on whether they’re perfect as they are, but on how to help them perfect what is in their mind.
 It is all about being constructive and not worrying about failure but instead figuring out what it takes to have success.
 They know I am on their side.
 And when they have good ideas, I make a point of saying so.
 Often more than once.
 And often by effectively stopping class for a second to make the reiteration so as to stress its sincerity and the fact they should be proud of it.

 I’m not saying that I am by any means perfect at this in every sphere of life.
 It’s easier for me in the classroom because I feel powerful and in control and my primary focus is on serving the people in front of me, so I am not at all self-conscious.
 But that sort of empowerment-first attitude is probably the secret to dealing with everyone around us, even when we feel more constrained.
 Most of the time we are so worried about how we appear to others that we focus on the ways we can come off as objectively impressive and powerful.
 But the people we talk to, it’s safe to assume, are equally primarily focused more on themselves and how they are projecting themselves, than they are on us.
 What we often register most strongly about being around other people amidst all our self-consciousness is ultimately whether when all was said and done we liked being around that other person.
 The ways that they are objectively excellent or unimpressive, that all usually speaks for itself and is hard to fake and is what we think about when we consider them in the abstract.
-But face to face the focus shifts to what it whether being around them is a positive or a negative for us.
+But face to face the focus shifts to whether being around them is a positive or a negative for us.
 We’re worried about what we’re projecting but they’re worried about what they’re feeling and how they look.
 So if you want to seem powerful and impressive to people, demonstrate the power to make them feel good—not through cheap flattery, but through a real ability to make them discover something about their own abilities and they’ll remember you fondly as an impressive person.

 So in our minds we should not worry as much as we do about whether we are adequately projecting our own awesomeness if we want people to like us.
 We should probably put much more effort into thinking about how to make them feel good about themselves.
 When we don’t make them feel good about themselves, they register our power negatively (or at least as only a qualified good).
 When we do make them feel good about themselves, then they like being around us and they view our power positively and appreciate that someone like us has power.